TsoliasPN/sbstck-dl/README.md

 By providing the main URL of a Substack, the downloader will download all the posts of the archive.

 When downloading the full archive, if the downloader is interrupted, at the next execution it will resume the download of the remaining posts.
+A `manifest.json` file is written in the output directory with canonical URLs, local paths, download times, and content hashes.
+On reruns, URLs already recorded in the manifest (with matching format and existing file) are skipped.

 ```bash
 Usage: